top of page

 MVG headshot.jpg

-Michelle is a social impact changemaker with expertise spanning program design, strategic communications, partnership-building, policy, and opinion research.
-She is founder of CCGlobal and founder and interim executive director of The Africa Narrative (TAN), a non-profit focused on supporting African creatives and amplifying the the global visibility of African cultural soft power.
+Michelle is a social impact leader working at the intersection of global affairs and the creative industries, with expertise spanning program design, strategic communications, cultural diplomacy, public policy, and opinion research.
+She is the founder of CCGlobal, a social impact consultancy focused on strengthening economic and cultural ties between the United States and the global community, and of The Africa Narrative (TAN), a 501(c)(3) nonprofit dedicated to empowering African creatives and amplifying Africa’s cultural soft power.

-Before CCGlobal, Michelle consulted on a wide range of international initiatives that included developing the international public sector market for a Hollywood agency’s branded entertainment division; spearheading the US strategic communications strategy for a North African government; and organizing a series of Latin American political communications conferences.
+Over the course of her advisory career, she has consulted on a wide range of initiatives, including developing the international public-sector market for a Hollywood agency’s branded entertainment division; conceiving and leading a national U.S. advocacy campaign to strengthen foreign-language education; directing U.S. strategic communications for an African government; and organizing a series of Latin American political-communications conferences.

-Michelle was previously vice president at opinion research firm Zogby International (acquired by Gruopo IBOPE) where she oversaw the firm’s international practice, providing research and strategic communications strategies for US and foreign government agencies, Fortune 500 companies, NGOs, and international media.
+Michelle previously served as vice president at the opinion research firm Zogby International (acquired by Grupo IBOPE), where she oversaw its international practice and provided research and strategic communication guidance to U.S. and foreign government agencies, Fortune 500 companies, NGOs, and global media outlets.

-Michelle started her career at the American Enterprise Institute, a Washington DC think tank, as a press and communications aide in the Foreign Policy Studies department.
+She first joined Hollinger International as an Associate in Corporate Development and Investor Relations in anticipation of the company's NYSE listing.
+Michelle began her career at the American Enterprise Institute, a Washington D.C.-based think tank, as a press and communications aide in its Foreign and Defense Policy Studies department.

-She has a BA in West European Studies from the College of William & Mary.
-The daughter of a US diplomat and an Italian mother, she was born in Suriname, raised in France, Morocco, Lebanon, and Algeria and speaks French and Italian.
-She is a pro bono advisor to the Zanzibar International Film Festival (ZIFF) and served on the board of the Global Film Initiative, Advisory Board of Business for Diplomatic Action, and the William & Mary Arts Entertainment Council.
+Michelle holds a BA in West European Studies from the College of William & Mary.
+The daughter of a U.S. diplomat and an Italian mother, she was raised across South America, Europe, North Africa, and the Middle East, and speaks French and Italian.
+She is a pro bono advisor to the Zanzibar International Film Festival (ZIFF) and has served on the board of the Global Film Initiative, the Advisory Board of Business for Diplomatic Action, and the William & Mary Arts & Entertainment Council.

 Jefferson%20Memorial%20with%20cherry%20blossoms%2C%20Washington%2C%20D.C.%20Color%20transp